RenTrieu/CryoEMCovariance/README.md

 - Implementing interactive plots using Bokeh
 - Changed default scaling from being 1500 units down each axis to matching the real resolution of the covariance matrix
+- Reworked `plotGenerator.py` into `plotDashboard.py` complete with python
+  callbacks

 To Do: